 Over the years, we’ve graduated to a real table, expanded our menu, added more people, and piled on more stress.

-Sometimes our house is full to overflowing with guests, and other times it’s just our little family.
+Sometimes our house is full to overflowing with guests…and other times it’s just our own little family.

-Let’s all just admit upfront that fixing a holiday meal, whether it’s for twenty-four, or fourteen, or your family of four, can be stressful (to put it mildly).
-There’s just something about cooking a hunk of meat that weighs more than your youngest child that makes it all seem like a very big deal.
+Whether it’s for twenty-four, or fourteen, or your family of four, there’s just something about cooking a hunk of meat that weighs more than your youngest child that makes it all seem like a very big deal.

 If you’ve ever made a big holiday feast, you know exactly what I’m talking about.
 If you’ve never had the pleasure, you’re probably lifting your hands in thankfulness for dodging the bullet.
 And if you’re getting ready to cook a big ‘ol meal someday soon, you might be starting to hyperventilate.